threefoldfoundation/info_threefold_pub/wiki/orgstructure/governance.md

 !!!include:stats_toc

-## is TFT a security
+## What type of token is TFT

-We conducted research and obtained legal counsel in four different jurisdictions:
+We conducted research and obtained legal counsel in multiple jurisdictions:

 - Switserland
 - Belgium
 - Dubai
 - Signapore

+> The regulators and legal advisors believe that we are a payment token with some flavor of a utility token (hybrid).

 - [see the legal opinions here](https://drive.google.com/file/d/1kNu2cFjMkgqdadrOOQTTC5FPAM4OgKEb/view?usp=drive_link)